How to protect your family if you die...what everyone must know about life insurance

 Say you want $500,000 in coverage.
 The insurance company's rates are based on how much they need to charge you in order to allow the company to recoup the eventual death benefit while you are alive.
 The premium and the death benefit don't change much in whole life policies.
 You pay so much a month for a given death benefit.
 However, dividends to policyholders can increase the coverage or decrease the premium.

-- Variable Life -- This is a hybrid whole/universal coverage in which the death benefit is dependent on the investment performance of the insurance company's assets.
-And you get to choose the investment vehicle -- money market fund, bond fund or stock fund -- for your premium.
+- Variable Life -- This is a hybrid universal coverage in which the death benefit is dependent on the investment performance of the insurance company's assets.
+Universal Variable Life allows the insured to choose the investment subaccounts to invest the 'extra premiums' over and above the policy costs, all within the policy -- options include money market fund, bond fund or stock fund; however, the fund choices are offered by the insurance carrier and are unique to the policy.
+One cannot choose ANY mutual fund-type account to 'put into' their life policy.

 * Note.
 If your investments do well, your policy's cash value and death benefit will increase.
 If not, they'll go down, but most variable life policies won't let your death benefit drop below a certain level.
 However, it's possible a company will charge you for a guaranteed death benefit.